How to create a good password 2023

 Password Manager – Vault

-To effectively defend against a dictionary or a passphrase attack it is important to create a strong password, therefore forcing the attacker to use a brute force attack method as this can be very time consuming and potentially impractical.
+To effectively defend against a dictionary or a passphrase attack it is important to create a strong password to protect your accounts, therefore forcing the attacker to use a brute force attack method as this can be very time consuming and potentially impractical.

 A brute force attack attempts every possible permutation of every feasible character set when attacking an encrypted password.
 This method is by far the most difficult, time consuming and processor hungry way to attack your password and is usually the last resort for a cybercriminal.